FINNGEN/autoreporting/README.md

 ld_panel_path (optional): a plink .bed-file, without the suffix, that will be used by LDstore to calculate linkage disequilibrium between genome-wide significant variants and variants from other summary statistics (or GWAScatalog).
 Same file that's used in gws_fetch.
 summary_fpath (optional): A file containing the summary file paths.
 List one file path per line.
 Actual summary statistics must be tab-separated value files and in build 38.
 endpoint_fpath (optional):  A file containing endpoints for the summary files listed in summary_fpath.
 List one endpoint per line.
+custom_dataresource (optional): A tab-separated values file containing variants that you want to compare against, with one variant per row.
+Will be used in similar way to GWAS Catalog.
+Your file should have columns `chrom, pos, ref, alt, pval, beta, se, study_doi, trait, rsid, gene, notes, af, snp`.
+Fill missing data with `NA`.
 __Output__:
 report_out: a tsv report of the variants, with each variant on its own row.
 If the variant has been reported in earlier studies, the phenotype and p-value for that study is announced.
 Variants that are novel are also reported.
 In case a variant associates with multiple phenotypes, all of these are reported on their own rows.
 ld_report_out: A tsv report of those variants that are in LD with external summary statistic/gwascatalog variants.